Download This Sample

 The Northern Hemisphere is the northern half of the Earth (map).
 It begins at 0° or the equator and continues north until it reaches 90°N latitude or the North Pole.

-See the fact file below for more information about the Northern Hemisphere or alternatively you can download our comprehensive worksheet pack to utilise within the classroom or home environment.
+See the fact file below for more information about the Northern Hemisphere or alternatively, you can download our comprehensive worksheet pack to utilize within the classroom or home environment.

 - Like the Southern Hemisphere, the Northern Hemisphere has a varied topography and climate.
 However, there is more land in the Northern Hemisphere so it is more diverse and this affects the weather patterns and climate there.

 - Winter in the Northern Hemisphere lasts from around December 21 to the vernal equinox around March 20.
 Summer lasts from the summer solstice around June 21 to the autumnal equinox around September 21.

 - The Northern Hemisphere encompasses a portion of the Tropics between the Tropic of Cancer and the equator.
 This area is usually hot all year round and has a rainy summer season.

 - Because the Northern Hemisphere has more land area than the Southern Hemisphere, it should also be noted that the majority of Earth’s population and its largest cities are also in the northern half.